-Meanwhile, adding brass bathroom fittings can really help to warm up a grey bathroom colour scheme.
+Meanwhile, adding brass bathroom fittings can really help to warm up a modern grey bathroom color scheme.

-Un-lacquered brass by Studio Ore adds warmth, modernity and glamour to this serene bathroom space.
+Un-lacquered brass adds warmth, modernity and glamour to this serene bathroom space.
 We love that striking modern pendant too.

-The glamorous master bathroom below is a beautiful balance of old and new, with marble tiles and a traditional contrasting against the modern lighting and taps.
+This glamorous master bathroom is a beautiful balance of old and new, with marble tiles and a traditional contrasting against the modern lighting and taps.

 23. Choose a modern bath

-A luxe freestanding bath invites everyday indulgence, like the below luxury bathroom.
+A luxe freestanding bath invites everyday indulgence, like in this luxury bathroom.

-With stunning details like the pearlescent wall tiles, slate floors and pretty window treatments, the modern freestanding bathtub below isn't the first thing you notice.
-But it's the most-loved aspect of this master bathroom as the rim is wide enough to rest a glass of wine on.
+With stunning details like the pearlescent wall tiles, slate floors and pretty window treatments, this modern freestanding bathtub isn't the first thing you notice.
+But it's the most-loved aspect of this modern bathroom as the rim is wide enough to rest a glass of wine on.

 24. Let in more light with a transom window